TRISTAN-ORF/RiboTIE/README.md

 Fine-tuning is important as ribosome profiling data has shown to be highly variable between experiments, with biological variability (tissues, sample age, ...) and technical variability (lab protocol, machine calibration, ...) playing a role.
 RiboTIE is trained and fine-tuned using a set of canonical coding sequences.
 This approach does not prevent the trained model to find non-canonical ORFs.
-The script simply returns the top ranking predictions of the full set of predictions evaluated on each position of each transcript.
+After fine-tuning, the model provides predictions for each  position of each transcript.
 No additional post-processing steps are performed.
 From these predicted translation initiation sites, the resulting translated ORFs are obtained by searching for the first in-frame stop codon.
 No filtering is applied based on the characteristics of the translated ORFs (e.g. start codon, minimum length).